-During fellowship, Case Logs are useful to help fellows determine the breadth and depth of their procedural experience.
+During the fellowship, Case Logs can help fellows determine the breadth and depth of their procedural experience.
 Case Logs can be used to inform revision of rotations to allow for more experience in a procedure or prevent too much experience with one type of patient or procedure at the expense of broader educational goals.
-After the fellowship, Case Logs provide a record of experiences when applying for hospital credentialing.
+After conclusion of the program, Case Logs provide a record of experiences when applying for hospital credentialing.

-7. How can a program director use information from resident Case Logs?
+7. How can a program director use information from fellows' Case Logs?